Academic Process for

-If an advisor is unable or unwilling to continue to serve as a student’s advisor, the academic program, led by the director of graduate school, will ensure a replacement is found.
+If an advisor is unable or unwilling to continue to serve as a student’s advisor, the academic program, led by the director of graduate studies, will make every effort to ensure a replacement is found.
 An advisor who retires or leaves MU may continue to serve as a student’s advisor, unless a written academic program policy prohibits such an arrangement.

 All members of the doctoral program committee participate actively in the activities of the doctoral student at all the stages of the student’s career at MU, except the qualifying examination or process.

-To determine whether a faculty member has graduate or doctoral faculty status, refer to the list of faculty in each academic program in the University catalog.
+To determine whether a faculty member has graduate or doctoral faculty status, refer to the list of faculty in each academic department or interdisciplinary degree program in the University catalog.